 - 1. Write a function sind that computes sines using degree angle measure.
 Do the same for cos and tan.
 Make the best available use of standard library functions. - 2.
 What do floor and ceil do? - 3.
 For a how large an argument can you compute math.factorial?

-5.1 Accessing your File System
+7.1 Accessing the File System

 Let us learn about another standard library, os.
 This is very handy for interacting with your file system.
 Begin by importing it and viewing its contents.